- 1 Top 5 Best Car Brakes Reviews

 #5 Power Stop K6083 Front & Rear Brake Kit – Best QualityWHY WE LIKE IT: A comprehensive performance front and rear brake installation kit that features drilled and slotted rotors for faster cooling and rubberized shims for quiet braking.

 Road warriors know that they can’t cut corners on their automotive maintenance.
 If you’re constantly running the road — especially in hilly conditions — then you need high-quality brakes that are guaranteed to help your car slow or stop without issues.
 Much like the Honorable Mention (also from the Power Stop brand), these high-performance brakes are perfect for heavier driving use.

 You’ll get a complete front and back brake installation kit that features slots and holes to improve cooling.
 The ceramic disc brakes are made from Z23 carbon fiber for dust-free performance.
 And you’ll also like the rubberized shims for quieter operation.
 While this is a more expensive option, it’s a must-have if you’re a heavy driver — especially in rougher road conditions.
+As you can probably tell by now, Power Stop makes some great quality products, including the Z23 Evolution Sport Brake Kit.
+This kit’s suitable for your daily-driven car, truck, SUV, etc. and includes everything you need to be ready to install, from rotors and pads to calipers to give your wheels a smooth performance and some style.
+Following the installation of your new brakes, always keep an eye on your brake discs or brake pedal if there’s signs of wear and tear, a braking system leak, or other problems.
 And if you are a heavy driver, the best radar detector will be a must-have accessory for your car as well.